flpsantos3/FProg-Project/README.md

 ### `writeFiles.py`

+Contains 4 functions:

-Contains the functions `writeHeaderD` and `writeBodyD` which create and write the header and content for the updated drones file, respectively. `writeHeaderP` and `writeBodyP` do the same for the pairings output file.
++ `writeHeaderD` and `writeBodyD`: create and write the header and content for the updated drones file, respectively.
++ `writeHeaderP` and `writeBodyP`: create and write the header and content for the pairings output file, respectively.

 ### `organize.py`